vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 * The Rise of Cloud Computing: Around 2010, cloud computing became increasingly popular.
 Cloud computing needs an efficient, scalable, and reliable message delivery mechanism, which also promotes the development of message middleware.

-The following is an introduction to the currently well-known open source message queues：
+The following is an introduction to the currently well-known open-source message queues：

 ### 1 Apache Kafka